 We may be living in a digital world where you can hold thousands of albums in the palm of your hand, but an ever-increasing portion of the listening public is eschewing the convenience of MP3s for a seemingly anachronistic format: the vinyl record.
 (Cassettes are making a comeback too, but that's another story.)

 While there are a number of theories about the vinyl resurgence — nostalgia, the want for something tactile, sound quality, etc. — sales of vinyl records have been increasing at a steady clip over the past seven years.
 According to SoundScan, only 900,000 records were sold in 2006.
-By 2011, vinyl sales had increased to 3.9 million, and last year, they jumped by another 18% to 4.6 million.
-Projections for 2013 predict 5.5 million records to be sold.
+By 2011, vinyl sales had increased to 3.9 million, and this year has already seen sales of 4 million just in the first six months.

 The Vinyl Resurgence